Dimakoua/dailypick/content/blog/posts/2025-08-12-escape-the-meeting-maze-fun-fair-ways-to-make-team-decisions.md

 * **The "Trap" Method:** Sometimes, you need to break the deadlock with something innovative.
 Daily Pick’s *Trap* tool, encourages creative thinking and is perfect for identifying hidden roadblocks and brainstorming solutions.

 * **Leveraging Visual Aids:**  Make your decision-making process more visual and less abstract.
 Visual tools make it easier for everyone to understand and participate in the process, ultimately leading to quicker, more effective choices.
+Our [Planning Poker Hub guide](/blog/planning-poker-hub-guide/) walks through an easy template you can reuse for backlog debates.

 **Beyond the Decision: Maintaining Team Engagement**